 I really wanted to write a full specification for this, complete with versioned URLs and JSON metadata describing the different statuses.
 If anyone else in the world wants to use this stuff, maybe I’ll do that.
-In the mean time, here’s version 0.1.0 of the “specification”.
+In the mean time, here’s the current version of the “specification”.

 The repostatus.org badge URL is the authoritative identifier of status.
 Regardless of any other formatting, when machines attempt to determine status they should only key off of a URL matching